dingusdev/dingusppc/zdocs/users/manual.md

 -d, --debugger
 ```

 Enter the interactive debugger.
-The user may also enter the debugger at any point by pressing Control and C.
+The user may also enter the debugger at any point by pressing Control and C, when the command line window is selected.

 ```
 -b, --bootrom TEXT:FILE